Travels with the feel good factor

 By Audley client, Mrs P MacCrindle

-Audley arranged a tour of India for me in 2010 – Calcutta and then the Celestial India tour on the Maharajas’ Express.
+Audley arranged a tour of India for me in 2010 — Calcutta and then the Celestial India tour on the Maharajas’ Express.
 During the course of this, we visited Bandhavgarh and the Monsoon Forest (an eco resort spread over ten acres of grasslands).
-At lunch, the resort’s owner Druv Singh mentioned that if the villagers needed to go to the hospital it was about 40 miles away (on a ghastly road) in Umaria and they had to go on the back of a bike!
+At lunch, the resort’s owner Druv Singh mentioned that if the villagers needed to go to the hospital it was about 64 km (40 miles) away (on a ghastly road) in Umaria and they had to go on the back of a bike.

 To begin with we hoped to have a doctor to drive the ambulance and a portable pharmacy, but doctors are in short supply, as are paramedics, so at the moment the car takes patients to the hospital in Umaria.
 The Umaria hospital is run by the Jains, a pair of married doctors who have agreed to take our patients, in particular, pregnant women — and I shall extend my interest to the new hospital they are building in a nearby town.
 The Jains fumigate their house by burning a cowpat covered in neem leaves every evening and wafting the fumes around, this kills mosquitoes.

-Druv Singh and I decided to plant 200 neem trees at nearby Rancha, where he is now based, and teach the schoolchildren what to do!
+Druv Singh and I decided to plant 200 neem trees at nearby Rancha, where he is now based, and teach the schoolchildren what to do.
 They will also treat stagnant water with neem.
 Druv and his wife Shree, now operate ‘The Farm at Rancha’, which has an organic vegetable and fruit garden plus a nursery for jungle trees.
-He has built a dispensary and is also in the process of setting up medical camps to try and treat some of the some of the 300 – 400 (they estimate) villagers!
+He has built a dispensary and is also in the process of setting up medical camps to try and treat some of the 300 – 400 (they estimate) villagers.

 In the first week after the car was delivered there were three emergencies: